robert-hh/SI7021/README.md

 new, a new reading is performed.
 When set to False, the Value taken during the previous readRH() call is returned.
 The function raises 'OSError: SI7021 timeout' if after 100ms not value is returned from the device.
+If the CRC of the data from the sensor is wrong, the call returns None.

 ### rh = si7021.readRH()

 Reads the relative humidity.
 The range is 0-100.
 The function raises 'OSError: SI7021 timeout' if after 100ms not value is returned from the device.
+If the CRC of the data from the sensor is wrong, the call returns None.

 ### si7021.setResolution(index)